jnozzi/cocoadev.com/markdown/PullDataFromOneNSTableViewIntoAnother.md

 ----

-Also check out the General/ModelViewController page here.
+Also check out the ModelViewController page here.

 ----

 Sorry, that was a poor description of my problem.
 I realize the data doesn't belong to the view..
 But, I'm having a hard time translating the simple examples into a situation with two MVC "entities".
-Course and Round are separate, and each have their own Model/General/NSArrayController/General/NSTableView.
+Course and Round are separate, and each have their own Model/NSArrayController/NSTableView.
 Each is working fine independently, but sharing between them is not flying.

 My best guess at this point is that I need to create a custom controller, which has access to both Models, and can get the needed data and set it in the other Model.
 Can anyone give me a little hint, if I'm going down a reasonable path?